Japan's athletes and sports associations brace for impact of emergency declaration | The Japan Times

-Already reeling from the chaos caused by the spread of COVID-19, sporting bodies are bracing for further disruption when Prime Minister Shinzo Abe declares a state of emergency in parts of Japan on Tuesday.
+Already reeling from the chaos caused by the spread of the new coronavirus, sporting bodies in Japan are expecting further disruption from the state of emergency Prime Minister Shinzo Abe declared in parts of the country on Tuesday.

 Abe said Monday he would issue the declaration to cover Tokyo and nearby Kanagawa, plus Saitama and Chiba prefectures as well as Osaka, Hyogo and Fukuoka prefectures in the west and southwest.